 o Why did you enjoy this moment?

-- Write an acrostic poem using the name of your school.
+Write an acrostic poem using the words SUMMERTIME.

 Storyline Online Developed by The Screen Actors Guild Foundation, Storyline Online features accomplished actors and actresses reading some of their favorite children’s books

 ReadWorks Create a free account to access authentic and engaging texts to read